Causes, Symptoms, and Treatment for Deviated Septum

-If you suffer from any of these symptoms, please call BergerHenry ENT Specialty Group for an appointment with our board-certified otolaryngologists (ENTs)so that the proper diagnosis can be determined.
+If you suffer from any of these symptoms, please call BergerHenry ENT Specialty Group for an appointment with our board-certified otolaryngologists so that the proper diagnosis can be determined.

 Septoplasty is derived from the term “septo” which relates to the nasal septum, and “plasty” meaning molding, grafting, or forming.
-During the septoplasty, our ENT surgeon creates a small incision in your nasal septum from the inside of the nose and proceeds to reshape or partially remove enough bone or cartilage until the nasal passage is large enough to allow for normal, comfortable breathing patterns.
-Our unique, minimally invasive technique requires NO NASAL PACKING – which is and has been commonly used for years for nasal surgery.
-Therefore, there is no expected swelling or bruising of the nose or face and in most cases, patients can return to work the very next day.
+During the septoplasty to correct your deviated septum, our ENT surgeon creates a small incision in your nasal septum from the inside of the nose and proceeds to reshape or partially remove enough bone or cartilage until the nasal passage is large enough to allow for normal, comfortable breathing patterns.
+Our unique, minimally-invasive technique requires NO NASAL PACKING – which is and has been commonly used for years for nasal surgery.
+There is no expected swelling or bruising of the nose or face and in most cases, patients can return to work the very next day.